ibm-cloud-docs/cloud-object-storage/libraries/python.md

 transfer_manager = AsperaTransferManager(cos)
 ```

-You will need to provide an IAM API Key for Aspera high-speed transfers.
+You need to provide an IAM API Key for Aspera high-speed transfers.
 [HMAC Credentials](/docs/services/cloud-object-storage/iam/service-credentials.html#iam-vs-hmac){:new_window} are **NOT** currently supported.
 For more information on IAM, [click here](/docs/services/cloud-object-storage/iam/overview.html#getting-started-with-iam).
 {:tip}

 To get the highest throughput, split the transfer into a specified number of parallel **sessions** that send chunks of data whose size is defined by a **threshold** value.